Ecosystem Targets and Supporting Indicators

 Because most of the Sound’s lobster population does not migrate, the standardized catch of lobster from the CTDEEP Long Island Sound Trawl Survey is used to assess the relative abundance of the local stock.
 The trawl index is a more accurate representation of abundance than lobster landings because landings are influenced by how each fisherman sets their gear, how often they fish, and socio-economic factors such as market price.

 The above graph shows the trend of lobster abundance in the fall (note that no data are available for 2010).
-The spring index for American lobster has also been steadily declining but is now higher than the fall index.
+The spring index for American lobster has also been steadily declining but is now lower than the fall index.
 Both indices have remained below the time-series average since 2003, with the fall index now at only about 2% of the average, and less than 1% of the peak value.
 The spring index fares slightly better, at about 10% of the historic average.
 One of the factors implicated in the lobster population decline is increased summer water temperatures in Long Island Sound.
 American lobsters cannot maintain their metabolisms in waters above 20°C for long periods of time.
 The LISS climate change indicator, for example, shows that the Niantic Bay has experienced water temperatures greater than this threshold in the summer for the past 10 years.
 Additionally, some warm water species that prey on lobsters are becoming more abundant in the Sound, such as Black Sea Bass.
 Other species such as Smooth dogfish and striped bass that have high consumption rates on lobster, may be contributing to keeping lobster abundance to the current depressed level